Mahsesol/maze/README.md

 maps name, result,... of ten last game and second one is using to see three top players in leader board.
 Last choice, number "7" is using to exsiting from code.
 If you are curious about details of the action behind each number and function, after checking codes, check "functions" part here.
+Just remember these points before playing:
+- Copy "history.txt" and "topplayers.txt" files on your PC.
+- Avoid using the same names for maps and usernames. with doing that one of the files will be missed.
+- If code didnt work well, check Q&A part.

+Hope you enjoy!

 ## Features

 - You are able to see the history of game.